-- 1. Develop a Stormwater Catchment Management Plan (CMP) and engineering standards which consider the following: - a) Groundwater conditions and capacity of land to accommodate additional development; - b) Rules to ensure future development increases riparian planting and protects waterways and the coastal edge; - c) Low Impact Design (LID) stormwater management to achieve hydrological neutrality and quality discharges; - d) The use of wetlands for the collection and management of stormwater, including Mangawhai Community Park, the Golf Course; - e) Reduction of the number of stormwater outflows into the estuary to the east of Wood Street; - f) Rules to manage overland flow paths and flooding; and - g) Mechanisms to ensure that any rural residential subdivision growth is designed to achieve hydrological neutrality.
+- 1. Develop a Stormwater Catchment Management Plan (CMP) and engineering standards which consider the following: - a) Groundwater conditions and capacity of land to accommodate additional development; - b) Rules to ensure future development increases riparian planting and protects significant native vegetation, waterways and the coastal edge; - c) Low Impact Design (LID) stormwater management to achieve clean water discharges; - d) The use of wetlands for the collection and management of stormwater, including Mangawhai Community Park, the Golf Course; - e) Reduction of the number of stormwater outflows into the estuary to the east of Wood Street; - f) Rules to manage overland flow paths and flooding; and - g) Mechanisms to ensure that any future rural residential subdivisions do not increase stormwater flows (hydrological neutrality).